celsiusnarhwal/terebii/README.md

 ### Advanced settings

-Most people won't need to worry about these settings.
+Most people won't need to worry about these.

 | **Variable**                    | **Type** | **Description**                                                                                                                                                                         | **Required?** | **Default (if not required)** |
 |---------------------------------|----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|-------------------------------|